MOEAFramework/MOEAFramework/docs/developersGuide.md

 New releases are published by the `staging.yml` workflow.
 The process to create a new release is:

 1. Merge a PR to increment the version number in `META-INF/build.properties`.
-Append `-SNAPSHOT` to the version to create a snapshot release.
+Optionally append `-SNAPSHOT` to the version to publish a pre-release.
 2. After CI passes, manually trigger the Staging workflow (`staging.yml`).
 3. Verify the [integration tests](https://github.com/MOEAFramework/IntegrationTests) are passing with the new release.
-4. Publish the Maven artifacts, GitHub release, and Website update.
+4. Publish the Maven artifacts, GitHub release, and updated website.

 Please note that it can take several hours for the new release to be available for download using Maven.